Netflix, Queen Latifah's film company strike TV distribution deal

-LOS ANGELES (Reuters) - Online video streamer Netflix Inc has struck a deal to show the films produced by Flavor Unit Entertainment, the companies said on Tuesday.
+LOS ANGELES, Feb 5 (Reuters) - Online video streamer Netflix Inc has struck a deal to show the films produced by Flavor Unit Entertainment, the companies said on Tuesday.

 The deal will give Netflix the right of first refusal over the films by the production company, which has made films such as “Beauty Shop” and “Bringing Down the House,” Netflix and Flavor Unit said in a joint release.